welcome to

 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you enjoy our site and invite you to come visit us.
 Above is the Canal House, built in 1842 as the headquarters of the Whitewater Canal.
 Located at 111 E. 4th St., it is listed on the National Register of Historic Places and is one of the finest examples of Greek Revival Architecture in Indiana.
 It is owned and maintained by Historic Connersville, Inc.

-Open at various times during the year.
+Canal House is open at various times during the year.

 We are a non profit organization staffed by dedicated volunteers who delight in sharing the story of our community.
 Our organization is funded through dues and donations.
 The museum at 200 West Fifth Street is open Saturday and Sunday year round.
 Special group tours are available outside our regular hours.
 The Canal House and Hose House are open during special events and by appointment.
 There are no admission fees, but donations are gratefully accepted.
 We invite you to visit and promise you won't be disappointed!